withoutboats/juliex/README.md

-# juliex - a simple futures executor
+# juliex - a minimal futures executor

 juliex is a concurrent executor for Rust futures.
 It is implemented as a threadpool executor using a single, shared queue.
 Algorithmically, it is very